mujibulhaquetanim/Frontend-Functionalities/README.md

 # All-in-One Repository for Frontend-Functionalities 🙂

 Welcome to the Frontend Functionalities repository!
-This all-in-one repository contains a variety of frontend projects, ranging from DOM manipulations with vanilla JavaScript to full-fledged projects with authjs using React and its frameworks like Next.js, Remix, Gatsby, Astro, etc., and other frontend libraries/frameworks/tools like PWA, Redux/RTK, Zustand, TanStack Query, React-Router, Chartjs, and more.
+This all-in-one repository contains a variety of frontend projects, ranging from DOM manipulations with vanilla JavaScript to full-fledged projects with authjs,betterAuth, and more, using React and its frameworks like Next.js, Remix etc., and other frontend libraries/frameworks/tools like PWA, Redux/RTK, Zustand, TanStack Query, React-Router, Chartjs, and more.

 - For smaller projects, check out Feature-Projects directory.
 - For medium-large projects, check out the Medium-Large_Projects directory.